KaungMyatNaing9/Topology-Influence-on-Gossip-Learning-Convergence/README.md

 If you prefer an interactive environment:

 1. Download or open `GossipLearning.ipynb`
-2. Launch Jupyter Notebook: Open GossipLearning.ipynb and run the cells sequentially
+2. Launch Jupyter Notebook: Run the cells sequentially

 This option is useful for:

-Step-by-step understanding of gossip learning
+1. Step-by-step understanding of gossip learning

-Debugging and visualization
+2. Debugging and visualization

-Interactive analysis of results
+3. Interactive analysis of results